Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-A proven ability to work as groups and demonstrate an excellent ability to communicate.
+A proven ability to work as an organisation and possess excellent communication skills.

 Education: